lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Refactored code to have smaller, more focused modules (< 500 lines)
 - Removed synchronous client code in favor of fully async implementations
 - Using OpenAI for embedding generation with default model "text-embedding-ada-002"
+- Designed DAL interfaces as abstract base classes with clear method signatures for all database operations

 ## Tech Stack
 - Backend: FastAPI (Python)